 NIOSH has subsequently determined that MFP doses for workers not monitored for radiation exposure at LLNL also cannot be reconstructed with sufficient accuracy between 1950 and 1973, inclusive.
-For this reason, NIOSH has recommended that the following class of LLNL employees be added to the SEC (NIOSH 2010).
+For this reason, the following class of LLNL employees has been added to the SEC (Sebelius 2010).